TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/2-the-stations-of-the-journey.rst

 TYPO3 calls Extbase's Bootstrap, which then uses a RequestBuilder to create an Extbase Request.
 Then Extbase tries to find a suitable RequestHandler which then uses a class called Dispatcher.

-, which just creates the Controller instance and calls
+.. todo: determine whether to include following text-snippet:
-         processRequest().
+   ", which just creates the Controller instance and calls processRequest()."

 The *Dispatcher* handles all bundled information in the request object and hands it over to the extension.
 Depending on the action parameter of the url,